CUBRID/cubrid-manual/en/sql/query/prepare.rst

     DEALLOCATE VARIABLE @a, @user_defined_variable;
     DROP VARIABLE @a, @user_defined_variable;

-**Remark**
+.. note:: \

     The user-defined variables that are defined by the **SET** statement start by connecting an application to a server and will be maintained until the application terminates the connection.
 The connection maintained during this period is called a session.
 When an application terminates the connection or when there are no requests for a certain period of time, the session will expire, and the user-defined variables will be deleted as a result.
 You can set the session time with the **session_state_timeout** parameter of **cubrid.conf**; the default value is **21600** seconds (=6 hours).

     The data managed by the session includes **PREPARE** statements, the user-defined variables, the last ID inserted (**LAST_INSERT_ID**) and the number of rows affected by the statement that you execute at the end (**ROW_COUNT**).

 **
 DO